jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 With the 2020 NBA Draft being the first opportunity for players from the 2019 high school class, it seems that Isaac Okoro and Anthony Edwards are the only recruits with the chance to improve their standing after just one season in the SEC.

-Isaac Okoro was the 45th overall recruit and is [currently projected to go in the top 12 picks]({% post_url 2020-8-28-where-sec-basketball-players-are-projected-to-get-drafted-according-to-over-50-2020-nba-mock-drafts %}) while Anthony Edwards was the 2nd overall prospect and will need to go number one overall to technially improve on his high school ranking.
+Isaac Okoro was the 45th overall recruit and is [currently projected to go in the top 12 picks]({% post_url 2020-8-28-where-sec-basketball-players-are-projected-to-get-drafted-according-to-over-50-2020-nba-mock-drafts %}) while Anthony Edwards was the 2nd overall prospect and will need to go number one overall to technically improve on his high school ranking.

 {% include ad-content.html %}

-I now have a mostly complete spreadsheet covering SEC baketball recruits and paired with my spreadsheet on NBA Draft picks out of th SEC, this was the first series that I wanted to write on.
+I now have a mostly complete spreadsheet covering SEC basketball recruits and paired with my spreadsheet on NBA Draft picks out of the SEC, this was the first series that I wanted to write on.
 I plan to have some other fun posts based on the information I've collected and will continue to collect, but I hope this was a nice look at players that have outperformed their high school recruiting ranking.

 If there are other things that you would like to see based on SEC recruiting over time, please let me know [on Twitter](https://www.twitter.com/jacobvarner) and I might answer your quick questions or make a series or post based on what you want to see.